About the airport

 Environment

-Skellefteå Airport protects the environment and takes that task very seriously.
+Skellefteå Airport protects the environment and takes this task very seriously.

-Together with its 27 regional airports, Green Airports has mapped the climate impact of individual airports and set ambitious targets for the coming years.
-During the period 2019-2020, our 27 member airports have mapped their emissions, energy use and circular flows.
-The mapping was a first step in the Green Airport’s work towards sustainable travel.
+Green Airport has mapped the climate impact of its 27 regional airports and set ambitious goals for the coming years.
+During the period 2019-2020, our 27 member airports mapped their emissions, energy use and circular flows.
+The mapping was a first step in Green Airport's work for sustainable travel.

-The survey shows that airports have made varying degrees of progress in their environmental work.
-Some airports have been at the forefront of their environmental efforts for several years, while others are eager to get started on the runway.
-Several of the airports in the project are already close to zero carbon emissions in terms of the actual operation of the airport.
-By working together, airports can learn from each other.
+The survey shows that the airports' environmental work has come to different stages.
+Some airports have been at the forefront of their environmental work for several years, while others are eager to get started on the runway.
+Several of the airports in the project are already close to zero carbon dioxide emissions when it comes to the actual operation of the airport.
+Through cooperation, the airports can learn from each other.

-Skellefteå Airport is one of Sweden, Europe’s and the World’s first fossil-free airports.
-In 2020, the airport had for the first time a zero emission of fossil carbon dioxide, something that measurements carried out in accordance with the Airport Carbon and Emissions Reporting Tool (ACERT) show.
-Today, the airport has fossil-free heating, fossil-free green electricity and fossil-free fuels for its vehicle fleet.
+Skellefteå Airport is one of Sweden's, Europe's and the world's first fossil-free airports.
+The airport achieved zero fossil carbon dioxide emissions for the first time in 2020, as measured by the Airport Carbon and Emissions Reporting Tool (ACERT).
+The airport currently uses fossil-free heating, fossil-free green electricity and fossil-free fuels for its vehicle fleet.

-The strategic and operational work of becoming a fossil-free airport has in recent years been carried out purposefully through a transition to:
+The strategic and operational work to become a fossil-free airport has been carried out purposefully in recent years through a transition to:

 • Fossil-free heating with biofuel